 GeneCards Summary for CSTB Gene

-CSTB (Cystatin B (Stefin B)) is a Protein Coding gene.
-Diseases associated with CSTB include progressive myoclonus epilepsy and epilepsy, progressive myoclonic 1a.
-GO annotations related to this gene include protease binding and cysteine-type endopeptidase inhibitor activity.
+CSTB (Cystatin B) is a Protein Coding gene.
+Diseases associated with CSTB include epilepsy, progressive myoclonic 1a and unverricht-lundborg syndrome.
+GO annotations related to this gene include poly(A) RNA binding and endopeptidase inhibitor activity.
 An important paralog of this gene is CSTA.

 UniProtKB/Swiss-Prot for CSTB Gene

 This is an intracellular thiol proteinase inhibitor.
 Tightly binding reversible inhibitor of cathepsins L, H and B.